schell/zyghost-com/articles/Haskell-font-rendering-with-freetype2-and-opengl.md

         peek ptr
 ```

-The code above contains some other helper functions that I haven\'t mentioned.
+The code above contains some other helper functions that I haven't mentioned.
 You can find them in their respective modules at [my github](https://github.com/schell/editor/tree/glyph-rendering/src/Graphics).

 Links I wish I had before I wrote this
 ======================================